Azure/azure-devops-cli-extension/doc/samples.md

 You can easily configure branch policies for your repository using the various policy commands.
 However, the policy commands accept a single scope, i.e., single combination of repository, branch and match type.
 If you want to apply the same policy across various scopes, you can do that using a policy configuration file.

-Say you want to create a manual queue build policy across all branch folders that start with "release" and also on the master branch.
+Say you want to create a manual queue build policy across all branch folders that start with "release" and also on the branch.
 To achieve this, execute the following steps:

 - Create a policy configuration file for build polcy, including the multiple application scopes: